KappaAnt/375Warmup/README.md

 Time Complexity:
 My algorithm is slow, and the core of it is a triple for loop.
-Big Oh (Worst Case)
+//We sequence through the array of ints, and then we sequence ahead again by + 1 getting every possible sum combination
+//Everytime we get a possible sum we sequence to search the array of ints from + 0 to see if a sum matches an element Big Oh (Worst Case)
 O(n^3)
 Image: